edterbak/NodeRed_Heishamon_control/README.md

 - BUG: Fixed bug in heating_mode logging
 - Enhancement: Solar graph now seems to be persistent. we need to find yout however how it behaves on new installs.

+[2022-10-30] (v20.89 test version) Things done are:
+- BUG: Trying to fix external T sensor routine.
+It is not always detected correctly.
+Rewritten the logic.
+- BUG: Heating_Mode was not stored correctly.
+Impacted WAR function.
+Should now be fixed

 ********